isawika/retro-digitization/README.md

 <br/>

-You will train an OCR engine to recognize the special character 'ŋ' since no existing engine can (the glottal stop symbol will be handled differently).
+You will train the open-source Tesseract OCR engine to recognize the special character 'ŋ' since no existing engine can (the glottal stop symbol will be handled differently, and Tesseract has a language model that recognizes the vowels with diacritical marks).
 You will also format the OCR-ed pages into XML then load/edit/display them in a locally-installed [Lexonomy](https://www.lexonomy.eu/) dictionary server.
 How cool is that? :-)

 ![Example Lexonomy dictionary](./images/lexonomy-entry.png)
 _Example dictionary hosted in Lexonomy_